dikshya-sherma-limbu/animated-porfolio/README.md

 # Personal Animated Portfolio

-A modern, animated portfolio website to showcase your skills, projects, and professional background.
+Aimated portfolio website to showcase your skills, projects, and professional background.